LamJingJie/tldraw/templates/vite/README.md

 To use this project, follow these steps:

 1. Clone the repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the project directory (/templates/vite/).
-3. Install the required dependencies.
+3. Install the required dependencies (yarn).
 4. Run the application - exec "Yarn Dev".
 5. Follow the on-screen instructions to create a submission template.